 Mizubasho is brewed from water that began as snow and rainfall that was then filtered slowly through the ground before being pumped up in Kawaba, a small village.
 Like the distance traveled by the water, drinking Mizubasho takes you on a journey.
-From the heady, mixed-fruit aroma to the perfect amounts of umami and dryness, this sake is sure to satisfy.
-Be sure to relish the flavor by serving chilled.
+From the heady, mixed fruit aroma to the perfect amounts of umami and dryness, this sake is sure to satisfy.
+Be sure to relish the flavor by trying it chilled.

 Nagai Brewing Company

-The northernmost part of Gunma Prefecture touches Oze national park, the most beautiful high-altitude marshlands in Japan.
-The snow and rain slowly filter through the highlands, taking decades and decades and reaches and springs at Kawaba, a small village with a little over 3000 in population. the water contains a lot of minerals rich body and subtle sweetness.
-Back in 1886, Shoji Nagai first fell in love with the quality of water there and started brewing sake purchasing woods along the river to preserve the nature and quality of the water for preparation.
-Their motto is to combine nature, culture and history of Kawaba village, passing down the philosophy and skills from the ancestors, which they call NAGANO style.
+Nestled in the northernmost part of Gunma prefecture is Nagai Brewing Company.
+Nearby is Oze National Park, the most beautiful high-altitude marshlands in Japan.
+Snow and rain slowly filter through the highlands, taking decades to reach the springs at Kawaba, a small village with a little over 3,000 in population.
+Back in 1886, Shoji Nagai first fell in love with the quality of water there and started brewing sake.
+Today, the brewing company aims to combine the nature, culture and history of Kawaba village, and to pass down their ancestors’ philosophy and skills, which they call Nagai style.

 Explore the world of sake with Tippsy Sake Club, our subscription program with exclusive

 Sign up to receive special offers and sake inspiration!